How to Go to School While on Active Duty In the San Diego Area

 “I definitely tell people about National,” he says.
 “They’re very flexible and accommodating.
 There is no reason to wait.”

-For more information on how you can pursue your education as a Veteran or while on active duty at home, on base, or abroad please visit our military admissions program page.
+For more information on how you can pursue your education as a Veteran or while on active duty at home, on base, or abroad please visit our military admissions page.